Some algebraic structures in KPZ universality: A geometric lifting of RSK - Kirillov's ``Tropical RSK''

-Comparing to \eqref{local_drop} and \eqref{local_new} we see that the bottom-right entry in the right hand side is just $\tilde z^{\,5}_1$, the total length up to letter `$5$' in the first row of the $P$ tableau after insertion of $x_{4,5}$-many $5$'s during the fourth insertion $R_4$.
-On the other hand, the top-left entry in the right hand side records the number of letters `$5$' that have been bumped down and which will then be inserted via $\ell_{3,4}$ to the next row of the Gelfand-Tsetlin pattern (or corresponding tableau) and so on.
+Comparing to \eqref{local_drop} and \eqref{local_new} we see that the bottom-right entry in the right-hand side matrix above coincides with $\tilde z^{\,5}_1$, i.e. the total length of letters up to `$5$' in the first row of the $P$ tableau after the insertion of $x_{4,5}$-many $5$'s, which takes place during the insertion of the fourth row of the input matrix via $R_4$.
+On the other hand, the top-left entry in the matrix of the right-hand side above records the number of letters `$5$' that have been bumped down and which will then be inserted via $\ell_{3,4}$ to the next row of the corresponding tableau.
+The bumping of $5's$ then continues, operations $\ell_{2,3}$ and $\ell_{1,2}$, until the end of the tableau is reached.
+2mm The local move decomposition of the $\grsk$ makes the proof of Theorem \ref{thm:jac} easy: \begin{proof}[Proof of Theorem \ref{thm:jac}] It is straightforward and easy to check that the Jacobian of each transformation $\ell_{i,j}$ in logarithmic variables is $\pm1$.
+Therefore $\grsk$ is also volume preserving as a sequence of compositions of $\ell_{i,j}$ operations. \end{proof}

-We note that the local moves in the combinatorial setting can be identified with Fomin's construction of $\rsk$ \cite{F86, F95}, see also \cite{Kr06}.
-The geometric setting corresponds to a geometric lifting of this to the $(+,\times)$ algebra.

 One more advantage of the local move decomposition of $\rsk$ and $\grsk$ is that it can be generalised as a bijective map between polygonal arrays of the form of Young tableaux type as: